aelzenaar/ncea-notes/unibooks.md

    I prefer L&S (see 253) for multivariable analysis.
 (I did try to work through chapter 9, and despite knowing what he was trying to do at every point - it's just material from 253 - it's incredibly clunkly and awful.
 Belive me, I thought the Chicago bibliography would be exaggerating on this point, but it turns out that they were entirely correct.)  ([Errata and notes](https://math.berkeley.edu/~gbergman/ug.hndts/#Rudin)) (515.8 R91)
  * A.N.
 Kolmogorov and S.V.
 Fomin, _Introductory Real Analysis_.
-Higher level than Rudin, covers Lebesgue integration in a much nicer way in my opinion.
-Includes a semi-detailed chapter on set theory from the point of view of analysis which is quite interesting for a different perspective.
-Lots of topology and metric space theory as well, with an abundance of linear algebra.
+This is not an introductory textbook; it is a high-level geometric (in the Russian sense) view of real analysis (in particular, metric space theory).
+There is plenty of topology, some nice differential equations, and a lot of very pretty mathematics.
 (515.8 K81eYs)
  * James R. Munkres, _Topology_.
 This is the standard topology book, it's very clear with lots of examples and pictures.
 I didn't like the section on metric spaces, though - use Rudin here, it's a good supplement.
 Kolmogorov & Fomin is also nice to read alongside.